paulin/mattpaulin/portfolio/portfolioindex.md

 permalink: /portfolio/
 ---

 I have been fortunate to work in many industries building products and working with many types of demographics.
 The following are a sample of those experiences to give you some context as to what I have built in the past.

-## Portfolio Projects
+---

 <div class="portfolio-timeline">
   <div class="portfolio-item">